Students' Council is the ultimate authority in the Students' Union. It consists of up to 40 members:

 Together, these individuals are responsible for fulfilling the mandate of the Students' Union.
 This mandate comes from the Post Secondary Learning Act.

 Students' Councillors represent their faculty at Council meetings and are expected to adhere to the Students' Council Oath.
 Councillors consult with their constituents and collaborate with fellow Councillors to act as an advocate for students.
-Councillors are expected to show interest in the six committees of Council and be actively attending meetings.
+Councillors are expected to show interest in the many committees of Council and be actively attending meetings.

 The Standing Orders for Students' Council can be found here.

-While Students' Council has delegated some of its authority to its various committees, notably the Discipline, Interpretation, and Enforcement Board and the Executive Committee, it retains ultimate control and authority over the elected Executive Officers, staff, all monies collected under its authority, and any subsidiary body created under its auspices.
+While Students' Council has delegated some of its authority to its various committees, notably the Discipline, Interpretation, and Enforcement (DIE) Board and the Executive Committee, it retains ultimate control and authority over the elected Executive Officers, staff, all monies collected under its authority, and any subsidiary body created under its auspices.
 In short, all power, control and responsibility ultimately is vested in Council.

 It is important to note that the as the judiciary of the Students' Union, the Discipline, Interpretation and Enforcement (DIE) Board is made up of appointed, non-elected officials to avoid conflicts of interest and maintain judicial independence.